-This section gives a derivation of the boundary conditions for the electromagnetic fields at an interface between two different materials.
+At an interface between two different materials some components of the electromagnetic field are discontinuous.
+In this section we give a derivation of these boundary conditions.
 Only surfaces that are fixed in time (no moving surfaces) are treated.

-The Maxwell equations in (1.1)-(1.2), assume that all field quantities are differentiable functions of space and time.
-At an interface between two materials, the fields are discontinuous functions of the spatial variables.
+The Maxwell equations, as they are presented in equations (1.1)-(1.2), assume that all field quantities are differentiable functions of space and time.
+At an interface between two media, the fields, as already mentioned above, are discontinuous functions of the spatial variables.
 Therefore, we need to reformulate the Maxwell equations such that they are also valid for fields that are not differentiable at all points in space.